An established gas processing precinct available for further investment.

 Once constructed, the port will be administered by the Pilbara Port Authority.
 DevelopmentWA will administer the SIA, general industrial areas and service corridors.

 The process for land allocation in the SIA is set out in the Proponent Land Allocation Flowchart

 Proponents interested in locating in the Ashburton North SIA should submit a Proponent Project Proposal Template to JTSI and DevelopmentWA.

 Interested proponents can contact DevelopmentWA for more information.

 T: 9482 7803

-DevelopmentWA also has a range of residential lots on the market at its Barrarda Estate in Onslow and the town, located 1,100km north of Perth and 300km southwest of Karratha, has also undergone a revitalisation, with increased short stay accommodation options and improved public amenities as summarised in the Major Developments for Onslow Brochure.
+DevelopmentWA also has a range of residential lots on the market at its Barrarda Estate in Onslow and the town, located 1,100km north of Perth and 300km southwest of Karratha, has also undergone a revitalisation, with increased short stay accommodation options and improved public amenities.
+Further major infrastructure works underway are outlined on the Shire of Ashburton website.

 The Onslow Chamber of Commerce and Industry has released an Onslow Business Investment Guide that provides an overview of the town's current, pending and plausible industry and business activities, as well as associated opportunities, services and infrastructure available to support business development in the area.

 The Ashburton North SIA is located approximately 11km southwest of the town of Onslow in Western Australia.

 Onslow is located 1,100km north of Perth and 300km west of Karratha.